ruichen12138/Project1-RuiChen/README.md

 Term: Spring 2024

 + Projec title: Did you really know about wine?
+A guideline of finding good wine!

 + This project is conducted by [Rui Chen]

-+ Project summary: [ .]
++ Project summary: [This article explores some interesting methods for finding good rating wine, utilizing data from Vivino.
+It first showed a slightly positive relationship between wine prices and ratings, revealing that higher prices don’t guarantee better rating.
+It also states that wines from “Chilean” could serve as a high-value option, offering a better rating without the premium price tag.
+Additionally, this article deciphers common words in high-rated wine names, suggesting a strong French influence.
+This guide can help people to make a good wine selection when they are purchasing wines!]

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.